 Nightriver crooked his elbow again and Derneon bent down to offer her a boost.
 Mouse squeezed her hand supportively.

 “On three,” she decided.
 “One… two… three.”
 She jumped, Derneon lifted, Nightriver pushed and Mouse pulled.
 Rising with more speed and grace than Mouse had, Haelle hooked her torso over Nightriver’s back.
 From there she used Mouse’s body to push herself upright and swung her leg over to the dragon’s other side.
 A little adjustment for balance and to position the bundle across her back, then she wrapped her arms around Mouse’s waist and laughed in triumph.

 “Onwards, Nightriver!” she called.
 “Our friends need us.”

 “Hold on, young Riders,” the dragon rumbled, the sound humming through Mouse’s muscles and making him tighten him grip on the neck rope.
 Nodding farewell to Derneon, Nightriver pushed to his feet and began to walk.

-The rock of his gait was enough to make both passengers yelp as they readjusted their seats and held on tighter.
-When they were secure, Nightriver picked up the pace, and before long the three of them were running into the cloud-shrouded darkness.
+The rock of his gait was enough to make both passengers squeak as they readjusted their seats and held on tighter.
+When they were secure, Nightriver picked up the pace and before long the three of them were running into the cloud-shrouded darkness.

 ~ Next Chapter ~